Editor’s Note: This post was updated on September 8, 2018 for accuracy and comprehensiveness. It was originally published on September 22, 2016.

 3) Limit stress

 Hitting a plateau can be stressful.
-Stress can cause you to lose sleep, have mood swings, and have a negative effect in general on your quality of life.
+Stress can cause you to lose sleep, tense your muscles, and have a negative effect on your quality of life.

 Consider using one, or all, of these techniques to manage your stress levels.